sdnguyen98/Steven_Nguyen/index.md

 ## About me
 I am a fourth year computer science student at Oregon State University.
-Taking the applied security route.
-I have an interest in cyber security.
+Taking the applied web development route.
+I have an interest in cyber security and web development.
+Currently working a Web Assistant Job at Oregon State University

 Outside of computer science I am interested in fashion, playing basketball, watching anime, playing video games, learning the guitar/piano, and meeting new people.